10 Best Percy Jackson Books in Order and Things To Know About Them

 • Percy Jackson And The Sword of Hades

 This is the third short story in The Demigod Files written because of The World Book Day in 2009.
 The story is all about retrieving the god Hades’ new sword stolen by a spy who is a demigod.
-The new sword, which was illegally forged, was a gift and a threat to the underworld.
+The illegally forged new sword was a gift and a threat to the underworld.
 The demigods must bring this to the notice of the three gods before it is retrieved because of the harm it might cause.
 The children of the gods set out to find the thief and fight demons on their way.
 They recovered the sword unknown to them that the power of the gods had been equalized.

 5. The Battle Of The Labyrinth (2009)